-Ohio has several bond requirements for individuals and businesses operating in the state.
-Regulatory agencies on city-, county-, and state-levels mandate surety bonds as a requirement for the safety and well-being of Ohio's public and land.
-As the surety company, Jet is a third-party guarantor in these three-party agreements allowing those needing a bond to focus on their day-to-day functions.
+Ohio has hundreds of surety bond requirements for individuals and businesses operating in the state.
+Regulatory agencies on city-, county-, and state-levels mandate surety bonds as a requirement for the safety and well-being of Ohio's public and environment.
+As the surety provider, Jet Insurance Company is the third-party guarantor in these three-party agreements allowing those required to procure a bond the ease of working directly with the surety bond company.

-Auto dealers, boat registration agents, remanufactured vehicle dealers, commercial drivers, and more need surety bonds to operate in the transportation space.
+Auto dealers, boat registration agents, remanufactured vehicle dealers, commercial drivers, and more need surety bonds to operate in various transportation industries.

-Guardians and conservators, administrators and executors, and plaintiffs and defendants are among those who may need a court or probate bond.
+Guardians and conservators, administrators and executors, plaintiffs, and defendants are among those who may need a court or probate bond.

-Finance-related business that need a bond in Ohio include mortgage brokers and loan originators, title agents, and surplus lines agents, among others.
+Finance-related businesses that need a bond in Ohio include mortgage brokers and loan originators, title agents, pawn shops, and surplus lines agents, among others.

 The Ohio Department of Taxation requires bonds for the dealer in motor vehicle fuel bond, the cigarette stamp tax credit bond, and the vendor sales tax bond.